Land Rover Discovery: Discovery Series II (L318; 1998–2004)

-Third generation (L319) & Fourth generation Discovery
+Third generation (L319) and fourth generation Discovery

 Discovery 3 / LR3 (2004–2009)

 On 2 April 2004, almost four years after Ford's acquisition of Land Rover from BMW, Land Rover introduced the Discovery 3, marketed as the LR3 in North America and the Middle East, and had its international debut at the British International Motorshow in May.
 It retained the key features of the Discovery, such as the stepped roofline and steeply raked windscreen.
 The LR3 name was chosen for North American and Middle Eastern markets due to negative quality associations with the Discovery name and (according to Land Rover) a preference in the American market for alpha-numeric model designations – the second generation Freelander was also redesignated for the North American and Middle Eastern market as the LR2.

 Land Rover developed a body construction method for the Discovery 3, marketed as Integrated Body Frame (IBF).
 The engine bay and passenger compartment are built as a monocoque, then mated to a basic ladder-frame chassis for the gearbox and suspension.
 Land Rover claims IBF combines the virtues of monocoque and ladder-frame – though it makes for a heavier vehicle than a monocoque construction, compromising performance and agility somewhat but adding strength, toughness and adaptability.